oat-sa/taohub-articles/forge/developer-guide/install-from-config-file.md

 #### configuration

 This section have several properties, each property match a specific config in your final installation.
-Some of them are mandatory, some others are optional.\
+Some of them are mandatory, some others are optional.<br/>

 Mandatory configuration :

 -   global